 Electronic books - use these when you want to read the whole text of a book online

 The Library catalogue lists the vast majority of our electronic books.
-If you are having trouble using e-books, view this tutorial.
-These are some e-books that will be of interest to Religion and Theology students:
+Search as normal, and then narrow your search down to electronic books by clicking on 'electronic books catalogue' in the left column (under refine your search: collection).
+These are some electronic reference works that will be of interest to Religion and Theology students:

 Encyclopedia of religion - probably the foremost religious studies reference work to have been published in recent years.